mmongrain/riskybusiness/README.md

 ````
 ./rb.o
 ````
+If you run into any problems compiling or running the unit tests or software, please [let me know](mailto:mtmngrn@gmail.com) and I’ll do everything I can to help.
+In case you really run into trouble, in which case I’ll assume you’re running Windows ;), try running RiskIsAwesome3/Release/RiskIsAwesome3.exe, which should work out-of-the-box on Windows 7/8.

 ## Options
 On launching the game, you'll see an options menu.
 GUI mode is off by default, but it makes the game a *lot* easier to play and has a pretty colour scheme, too.